jayli/RMS/README.md

     npm test

-feel free to contact @yyfrankyy or @lifesinger for any suggestions.
+feel free to contact @yyfrankyy or @lifesinger or @jayli for any suggestions.

-jayli